Showing 1–30 of 35 results

 Each organ system relates to a specific emotion that we feel when the system is out of balance.
 For instance, the Liver’s emotion is anger, and Kidney’s emotion is fear.
 When it comes to the Heart, it’s main emotion is joy, but it experiences and processes all emotions.

-The Heart is also the keeper of the spirit, which needs a safe and nourished place to rest for us to be able to fall asleep.
+The Heart is also the keeper of the spirit (or Shen), which needs a safe and nourished place to rest for us to be able to fall asleep.
 When the Heart is healthy, we are able to fall asleep and rest quietly through the night, feeling refreshed when we wake up.
 When out of balance, however, we have trouble sleeping, can’t stay asleep at night, and may even have nightmares.

 The Heart system has an important impact on the mouth, tongue, and speech.
 The Heart channel opens to the tongue.
 Issues with speech, stuttering, incessant talking, inappropriate laughter, or an inability to speak up for yourself or express yourself are sometimes considered Heart system problems.